vuestorefront/vue-storefront/packages/core/docs/integrate/payment.md

 You can use `ngrok` or `localtunnel` to test them locally.

 ### Authorize when you are placing an order or after
+Don't authorize or capture to early!
+It's the best to do it as late as possible.
+Recommended approach is to create endpoint in VSF2 Middleware that both authorizes a payment and creates an order a line after.
+Desired situation is to authorize payment and create an order at once.

 <!-- ### Gain knowledge about payment handling in your eCommerce
 You need to know what approach selected eCommerce is using: